 If requested to remove data, we will respond within a reasonable timeframe.
 Disclosure is provided under the terms of the Fair Credit Reporting Act.
 Under all circumstances, a consumer is entitled to a copy of his/her report.
 However, Proforma reserves the right to engage in reasonable efforts to confirm the identity of anyone requesting this data.

 125 E Hirst Road, Suite 3C

 Purcellville, VA, 20132

-Proforma has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
-By participating in the BBB EU Program, Proforma has made a commitment to meet the program’s strict requirements regarding how we treat and protect consumer information.
+Proforma has further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit

 Furthermore, Proforma is governed by the Fair Credit Reporting Act regulations as enforced by the U.S. Federal Trade Commission.
 Proforma is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 As a Virginia Limited Liability Company and a Credit Reporting Agency, we are also governed by the rules and regulations of the Commonwealth of Virginia.

 This Policy may be amended from time to time, consistent with the requirements of the Privacy Shield Principles, the General Data Protection Regulation, and the Fair Credit Reporting Act.
 Any such changes will be posted on this web page and the below “Effective Date” will be updated appropriately.